Sensitive Skin

 - Apply moisturizer often to help prevent dry skin

-- Use a broad-spectrum sunscreen year-round
+- Use a broad-spectrum sunscreen year-round1

 What Is Sensitive Skin?